PRERISK

 - Late-window performance (AUROC 0.60) indicates modest discriminative ability

-- Generalizability may be limited to similar healthcare systems and data availability
+- Generalizability may be limited to similar healthcare systems (single-region: Catalonia, Spain)

 Citation